OrchardCMS/OrchardDoc/Documentation/Adding-Custom-Settings-pre-1.8.markdown

     }

-I omitted some code for checking permissions to edit the settings for better readability, but you are free to take a look at the full source code hosted on Codeplex.
+I omitted some code for checking permissions to edit the settings for better readability, but you are free to take a look at the [full source code hosted on GitHub](https://github.com/OrchardCMS/Orchard).

 To review, so far we have our Content Part (plus it's attendant Content Part Record) and this just added driver.
 Two more structures are required before we can implement our new site-wide property setting: a Handler (controller) where we define the behavior of our Content Part, and the Shape (view)